Upper Back Pain May Decrease Organ Function In Southeast FL

 - T11-T12 nerves are associated with your small intestines, colon, uterus, lymph circulation, and solar plexus.

-Poor movement of thoracic spine may lead to:
+Poor movement of the thoracic spine in Southeast FL may lead to:

 - Poor posture